TJCanterbury/CMEECourseWork/Week3/README.md

  plotLin.R | makes and exports a ggplot with a linear regression modelled to it.
  PP_Dist.R | Analyses of predator prey data and production of relevant graphs as pdfs.
+ PP_Regress.R | Analyses of predator prey data with linear regression and production of relevant graphs as pdfs.
- PP_Regress.R | Analyses of predator prey data with linear regression and production of relevant graphs as pdfs. preallocate.R | Example of how to preallocate for efficient R code R_conditionals.R | examples of how to use R conditionals Ricker.R | Sim of the ricker model of pop. growth
+ PP_Regress_loc.R | Analyses of predator prey data with linear regression, grouped by location and production of relevant graphs as pdfs. preallocate.R | Example of how to preallocate for efficient R code R_conditionals.R | examples of how to use R conditionals Ricker.R | Sim of the ricker model of pop. growth